Issues Common Among Men Who Experience Same-Sex Attraction

 Sexual Compulsions and Addictions

 Sexual addiction is the loss of control of sexual behavior, which then becomes worse over time.
-People with extreme sexual addiction literally cannot stop the continual intensification of their sexual acting out, even when their behavior has cost them their job, relationships, financial security, and even their freedom.
+People with extreme sexual addiction literally cannot stop the continual intensification of their sexual acting out, even when their behavior has cost them their job, relationships, financial security, or even their freedom.

 Addictive and compulsive sexual behaviors can include masturbation, pornography, cruising, sexual activity with other people, engaging in intense romantic relationships, and other behaviors.